-Our total gross unrecognized tax benefits, excluding interest, was \$40.9 million and \$39.4 million as of March 31, 2016 and December 31, 2015, respectively, all of which would impact our effective tax rate if recognized.
+Our total gross unrecognized tax benefits, excluding interest and penalties was \$43.9 million and \$39.4 million as of September 30, 2016 and December 31, 2015, respectively, all of which would impact our effective tax rate if recognized.
+Our total interest and penalties accrued as of September 30, 2016 was \$1.7 million.
 We have elected to recognize interest and penalties related to unrecognized tax benefits as a component of income taxes.
-The interest accrued as of March 31, 2016 is \$0.9 million.
 We do not expect any significant changes to the amount of unrecognized tax benefit within the next twelve months.

 We file U.S. federal, U.S. state, and non-U.S. income tax returns.
 Our major tax jurisdictions are U.S. federal and the State of California.
 For U.S. federal and state tax returns, we are no longer subject to tax examinations for years before 2000.
 With few exceptions, we are no longer subject to examination by foreign tax authorities for years before 2007.
 Our subsidiary in Israel is under audit by the local tax authorities for calendar years 2006 through 2013.
-We are currently under audit by the California Franchise Tax Board for fiscal years 2011, 2012 and 2013.
+The audit by the California Franchise Tax Board for fiscal years 2011, 2012 and 2013 was concluded without material adjustment during the quarter ended September 30, 2016.